yunzhaol/yunzhaol/README.md

-### Hi, my name is Yunzhao Li, a student at the University of Toronto majoring in Statistics and Maths.👋My area of interest is data science, and I am really enjoying all the papers and work in this semester.
+### Hi, my name is Yunzhao Li, a student at the University of Toronto majoring in Statistics and Maths.👋

+My area of interest is data science, and I am really enjoying all the papers and work in this semester.

 I have a Samoyed by the way.

 Enjoy!
 <!--
 **yunzhaol/yunzhaol is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.